RafiulM/git-search/README.md

 ## AI Coding Agent Integration

-This starter is optimized for AI coding agents:
+This project is optimized for development:

 - **`CLAUDE.md`** - Comprehensive project context and patterns
 - **Setup guides** with detailed integration steps